-7.3 Job Submission
+7.3 JOB SUBMISSION

-Job submission is a common and efficient way to utilize distributed computing resources, such as Cluster, Grid.
-Kepler has two set of actors that can submit jobs to two typical distributed resources: Cluster and Grid.
-Each set has some actors which can be used for different job operations: create, submit, status check.
+Job submission is a common and efficient way to utilize distributed computing resources.
+Kepler has sets of actors that can submit jobs to two typical distributed resources: Cluster and Grid.
+Each set has actors which can be used for common job operations: create, submit, status check.
 In this section, we will look at a few examples of these actors and how they are combined from a workflow to realize the whole lifecycle of job submission.

-7.3.1 Cluster Job Submission
+7.3.1 CLUSTER JOB SUBMISSION